 - A failure to meet a treatment milestone

-- A loss of hematologic response, loss of cytogenetic response, 1-log increase in BCR-ABL levels, or a loss of major molecular response
+- A loss of hematologic response, loss of cytogenetic response, 1-log increase in BCR-ABL1 levels, or a loss of major molecular response in the context of continuous therapy

 A mutation analysis test does not need to be done in a patient who is switching medication as a result of side effects.